 Omissions lend largely to ambiguity and often leave it up to the audience to ‘fill in the blank’ of what may have happened with their own imagination.
 Sometimes a specific scenario can be implied.

 Example: At the end of one scene character A and character B are fighting, however in the next scene they seem to be acting civilly to each other.
-Because audience’s aren’t shown why the characters’ attitudes changed, they are left to try to figure it out for themselves.
+Because the audience isn’t shown why the characters’ attitudes changed, they are left to try to figure it out for themselves.

 Oxymoron

-Two contradictory words or concepts used together to create a strange or complex thing/idea that still makes sense.
+Two contradictory words or concepts used together to create a strange or complex idea that still makes sense.

-Oxymorons, as English literary techniques, tend to add an extra level of meaning to the concepts discussed and are often used as descriptors.
+Oxymorons, as English techniques, add an extra level of meaning to certain themes or concepts by prompting the audience to think deeper about its contradictory nature.
+This technique is also referred to as a paradox.
 Common in poetry.

 Parallels